bdubs-astro/GitCommandSummary/Git command summary.md

 *Clone an existing remote repo to a new local repo:*

-Open **Git Bash** in the desired parent directory of the new repo and execute the command:
+Open **Git Bash** in the desired parent directory of the new repo to be created and execute the command:

  ```$ git clone <git@github.com:user_name/repo_name.git>```